Generac Holdings Inc (GNRC)'s Winning Formula: Financial Metrics

 - GF Value rank: 8/10

-Generac Holdings Inc, with a market cap of $7.61 billion and sales of $4.02 billion, is a leading name in the design and manufacture of power generation equipment.
+Generac Holdings Inc, with a market capitalization of $8.21 billion and sales of $4.02 billion, is a leading name in the design and manufacture of power generation equipment.
 The company serves residential, commercial, and industrial markets, offering standby generators, portable generators, lighting, outdoor power equipment, and a suite of clean energy products.
-The majority of its sales are generated in the United States, and it boasts an operating margin of 9.61%.
-This diversified product range and strong market presence underscore Generac Holdings Inc's robust operational framework.
+The majority of its sales are generated in the United States, and it boasts an operating margin of 9.61%, reflecting its operational efficiency.

 Financial Strength Breakdown